joonty/vim-phpqa/README.md

 Each command has it's own configuration settings, which allow you to get the functionality you want.

+#### PHP, Mess Detector and Codesniffer

-PHP mess detecotr needs a ruleset XML file (see the [mess detector website][2] for more information) to run, which you will be prompted for the first time the command runs.
+PHP mess detector needs a ruleset XML file (see the [mess detector website][2] for more information) to run, which you will be prompted for the first time the command runs.
 However, it's much easier to just specify it in your *.vimrc* file:

 ```vim
 let g:phpqa_messdetector_ruleset = "/path/to/phpmd.xml"